 Prescription drugs are common in the US.
 Nearly one-half of the people living in America use prescription medications.
 However, many medications that receive FDA approval result in safety events once the drugs are placed on the market.
 Adverse events can result in life-threatening conditions and catastrophic injuries.

 Our product liability lawyers in St. Petersburg, FL represent individuals injured by recalled products.
-Our law firm handles numerous defective product claims, including recalled prescription medications.
+Our law firm handles numerous defective product claims, including recalled prescription medications, and has successfully obtained millions of dollars in compensation for our clients who have suffered injuries in medical malpractice, wrongful death, premises liability, and more.
 We aggressively pursue drug manufacturers and other responsible parties.

 Call Lopez Law Group Accident Injury Attorneys to schedule your free consultation to discuss your case.
 Our experienced St. Petersburg defective product lawyers are here to help you; call us at (727) 933-0015.